tommybananas/finale/README.md

 ### Milestones & Context

-Check out the [Milestone docs](/docs/Milestones.md) for information on lifecycle hooks that can be used with epilogue resources, and how to run custom code at various points during a request.
+Check out the [Milestone docs](/docs/Milestones.md) for information on lifecycle hooks that can be used with sequelizeRest resources, and how to run custom code at various points during a request.

 ## Protecting Epilogue REST Endpoints